blimpzy/Ixcanner-1.0/README.md

 # Ixcanner-1.0
-A minimalist program that scan things from your printer!
+A minimalist program that scan things from your printer.

 ## Getting Started